Kevyn Andreyasn: Hey, when you want something done right, do it yourself.

 - One Archie comic has Arch reminisce about almost running away from home, except a mysterious man stopped him.
 He goes to the past on a magical bicycle and guess who the mysterious man was?

-- In Flash, Wally West mentioned a mysterious figure who gave him some wise advice shortly before he gained his powers (he briefly suspects it was Max Mercury, The Obi-Wan of speedsters).
+- Wally West mentioned a mysterious figure who gave him some wise advice shortly before he gained his powers (he briefly suspects it was Max Mercury, master of speedsters).
 In the zero issue, he bounces back through his own history, eventually finding himself at that very time and place.
 For a second he thinks the mysterious figure hasn't shown up, then he realises.

 - Inverted in Incredible Hulk: Future Imperfect, in which the present Hulk is summoned to the future to kill his future self, the Maestro.